Jamesbarford/holyc-lang/README.md

 Once the compiler has been compiled, aside from compiling `.HC` files, more options can be displayed by running `hcc --help`

-## Key Differences between this and TempleOS HolyC
+## Key Differences between this and TempleOS Holy
+- `F32` data type, TempleOS only supports `F64` however a lot of C libraries, like sdl or raylib require `float`.
+So it's very hand to be able to use these libraries from HolyC code.
 - `auto` key word for type inference, an addition which makes it easier to write code.
 - Range based for loops can be used with static arrays and structs with